Job search: Part-time

 Use effective techniques

-• Attend webinar sessions to learn more tips and get answers to your questions.
+• Attend webinars to learn more tips and get answers to your questions.
 Topics include resumes, LinkedIn, networking, interviews and job searching.
 Register on OSCARplus (Student Success Centre > Events).

 • Talk to people.
 You never know who can lead you to your next opportunity.
 Telling your friends, family, professors, teaching assistants and peers what you’re searching for may lead to ideas and referrals.